conradludgate/tree/README.md

 The second method uses an *os.File instead of a file path and skips the middle step above.

-The [http://godoc.org/github.com/conradludgate/tree#GenerateTree](GenerateTree) function returns an interface{} and an error.
+The [GenerateTree](http://godoc.org/github.com/conradludgate/tree#GenerateTree) function returns an interface{} and an error.

 ### How to use the results

 The returned interface{} doesn't provide much use, so we've provided a few small tools to get through the tree.

-The functions [http://godoc.org/github.com/conradludgate/tree#Get](Get) and [http://godoc.org/github.com/conradludgate/tree#Insert](Insert), along with their WithSlice equivelents use the inputs to recurse through the given tree to find or insert more interface{} values, which are still not that useful but it helps.
-You can use [https://golang.org/ref/spec#Type_assertions](type assertion) or [https://golang.org/pkg/reflect/](reflect) to help with using the vague interface{} types.
+The functions [Get](http://godoc.org/github.com/conradludgate/tree#Get) and [Insert](http://godoc.org/github.com/conradludgate/tree#Insert), along with their WithSlice equivelents use the inputs to recurse through the given tree to find or insert more interface{} values, which are still not that useful but it helps.
+You can use [type assertion](https://golang.org/ref/spec#Type_assertions) or [reflect](https://golang.org/pkg/reflect/) to help with using the vague interface{} types.

 ## Some extra notes